 Derrick Robie, 22, Dhamarquis Lee, 19, a 16-year-old boy, and a 17-year-old boy are each charged with felony attempted robbery while indicating they had a firearm, a police spokesperson said early Thursday.

 Robie led the crew and ordered the 40-year-old sergeant to get down on the ground on the 900 block of West Addison around 2:15 a.m.
 Wednesday, prosecutors said.
-But the robbery failed and all five offenders ran when the sergeant pulled out a handgun and announced that he is a police officer, according to a CPD spokesperson.
+But the robbery failed and all four offenders ran when the sergeant pulled out a handgun and announced that he is a police officer, according to a CPD spokesperson.
 The robbery unfolded about 100 yards from the 19th District police station at 850 West Addison.

 Officers located the four alleged robbers about 30 minutes later on the 900 block of West Fletcher.
 A fifth offender got away.